NgariNdungu/NgariNdungu.github.io/_posts/2016-09-14-getting-started-with-jekyll.md

 ---
 layout: post
 title: "Getting Started With Jekyll"
+categories: Tech
 ---

 I love the simplicity of text documents and every once in a while, I feel the need to put up a rant somewhere.
 Unfortunately, by the time I get online to get blogging, my rant is somewhat diluted.

 ## Enter [Jekyll]

 Jekyll is a static site generator based on [Ruby].
 And that was all I knew about Jekyll two days ago!
 So, what have I done these past two days: